-Admission to the Graduate Programs in Education is granted to all applicants whose academic and personal qualifications give promise for success in the graduate study.
+Admission to the Graduate Programs in Education is granted to all applicants whose academic and personal qualifications give promise for success in graduate study.
 The program prepares qualified students for a new career or advancement, leadership positions, and further graduate study in the field of education and related areas.

 Candidates for the master's degree should hold a bachelor's degree from an accredited college or university.
 A minimum grade point average (GPA) of 3.0 from undergraduate or previous graduate work is required.
-Applicants whose undergraduate GPA is below 3.0 may be accepted as provisional students.
-Provisional students must earn a 3.0 GPA in their first nine credits to remain as students at the college and will then be eligible for full-status degree candidacy.
-Candidates for the professional development certificate should hold a master's degree from an accredited college or university.
+Applicants whose undergraduate GPA is below 3.0 may be accepted as students upon completion of an interview with the M.A.T./M.Ed.
+Director.
+Provisional students must earn a 3.0 GPA in their first nine credits to remain as students at the college or will be removed from the program after the first nine credits.
+Candidates for the professional development certificate should hold a master's degree from a regionally-accredited college or university.

-Applicants for the master's degree programs who have taken graduate courses at other colleges or universities may be awarded up to six transfer credits if, as determined by the director of the program, the work taken is equivalent in content to any of the Goucher courses.
-In special circumstances the Assistant Provost can accept up to 12 transfer credits.
+Applicants for the master's degree programs who have taken graduate courses at other colleges or universities may be awarded up to six transfer credits if, as determined by the M.A.T./M.Ed.
+Director, the work taken is equivalent in content to the Goucher courses in that program.
+In special circumstances the Director of Graduate Programs in Education can accept up to 12 transfer credits.
 The B.A./M.Ed. and B.A./M.A.T. programs at Goucher College will allow for up to twelve transfer credits as outlined in the program plan.
 Transfer credits are not included in the graduate cumulative GPA.
-Goucher will only transfer credits with grades of B- or better.
+Goucher will only transfer graduate credits with grades of C- or better from a regionally-accredited four-year institution (no community college or undergraduate courses are allowed).
 Transfer credits are not accepted for the professional development certificate.